 Title Page

 1 Welcome words 2

 2 Aims & Objectives of Year one 3

 3 Structure of Year One Curriculum 4

 4 Learning Resources 5

 5 What do you expect from us?
 7

 6 What do we expect from you?
-7
+8

 7 How much work am I expected to do?
-7
+8

 8 Venues of learning 8

-9 Attendance / Absence 8
+9 Attendance / Absence 9

-10 Assessment 9
+10 Assessment 10

-11 Appendix I (Module Moderators) 11
+11 Appendix I (Module Moderators) 12

-12 Appendix II (Check-list) 12
+12 Appendix II (Core Clinical Problems) 13

-13 Appendix III (Week design) 13
+13 Appendix III (Check-list) 14

-WELCOME 157 YEAR STUDENTS
+WELCOME 1ST YEAR STUDENTS

 Welcome to the first year of your undergraduate study in the College of Medicine / University of Baghdad.
 All of us here wish you all the success in present studies and future career.
-Our duty is to ensure that you as a doctor will have all the required knowledge and skills and also be able to demonstrate appropriate professional behaviors and practice in an ethical manner.
+Our duty is to ensure that you as a future doctor will have all the required knowledge and skills and also be able to demonstrate appropriate professional behaviors and practice in an ethical manner.

 This handbook describes the modules of Semester I and Semester II of your First Year in Medical College.
-There are a number of significant differences between Phase one (year one and two) and Phase two and we wish to support you in adapting to what you may sense as new approaches to learning and to assist you in making the transition to year two as smooth as possible.
+There are a number of significant differences between Phase one (year one, two, & three) and Phase two and we wish to support you in adapting to what you may sense as new approaches to learning and to assist you in making the transition to year two as smooth as possible.

-Year One will give you the opportunity to learn the normal structure and function of the human body to the level required to be a junior doctor.
-At the same time you will start to develop an appreciation of personal and professional development, communication skills, and medical ethics.
+Year One will give you the opportunity to learn the normal structure and function of the human body to the required level of a junior doctor.
+At the same time, you will start to develop an appreciation of personal and professional development, communication skills, and medical ethics.

-We shall begin the year with a week of activities including lectures and students' presentations aimed to familiarize you with the university atmosphere and to help you make the transition from learning at school to learning at college.
+We shall begin the year with two days of activities including Introductory lectures and students' presentations aimed to familiarize you with the university atmosphere and to help you make the transition from learning at school to learning at college.